autopi-io/documentation/docs/getting_started/autopi_tmu_cm4/index.md

 After installing your AutoPi device into the OBD port, you will need to connect it to the AutoPi Cloud.
 To do this, you will temporarily use the device’s Wi-Fi hotspot.

 The hotspot is named autopi-XXXX, where "XXXX" represents the unique ID of your device.
-The password for this Wi-Fi hotspot is the first 13 characters of your Device ID.
+The **password** for this Wi-Fi hotspot is the **first 13 characters of your Device ID**.
-You can find your Device ID either on the side of the device or in the documentation attached to your shipping email.
+You can find your Device ID either by navigating to Devices > Select your device > Overview: Device specifications; or in the documentation attached to your shipping email.
 Additionally, you can access Wi-Fi information directly from the AutoPi Cloud.
 To do this, navigate to Devices > Select Your Device > Advanced Settings > Wi-Fi.
 Here, you will find the Wi-Fi hotspot's password and SSID credentials.

 ![Advanced Settings - Wifi](/img/getting_started/getting_started/wifi_settings.png)